Morgaroth/sbt-antlr4/README.md

 `-package` option can be given by the following setting:

-    antlr4PackageName in Antlr4 := Some("com.simplytyped")
+    antlr4PackageName in Antlr4 := Some("com.morgaroth")

 You can also adjust `-listener`, `-no-listener`, `-visitor`, `-no-visitor` options:

     antlr4GenListener in Antlr4 := false // default: false

     antlr4GenVisitor in Antlr4 := true // default: true

+And set output directory for generated java classes (eg parser):

+    javaSource in Antlr4 := new File("/path/to/your/project/src/main/java/")

 ## License